Accessible Rome - Top Tips For Visiting With Limited Mobility

 Many medium-sized and larger hotels not only have rooms that cater to people with disabilities, even in historic areas like around the Trevi Fountain, but also whole common areas of the hotel such as wide elevators, ramps, and restroom facilities in the lobby or restaurant.

-You can also use the below search engine for Booking.com.
+You can also use the search engine for Booking.com.

-Start with your dates and once it takes you to the Booking.com booking site, you can go a little down the left-hand menu until you get to "Accessibility Features", and fine-tune the search from there.
+Once you enter your dates and get an initial search results page, you can go a little down the left-hand menu until you get to "Property Accessibility", and fine-tune the search from there.

 Getting Around Rome in a Wheelchair or Walker